programmerstandard/Termux-Environment-Practical/Foundation/FileManagerCommand.md

 ## View Contents Of A File

-For View Contents Of A File, read `viewFiles.md`
+For View Contents Of A File,read `viewFiles.md`